Get Started for SQL Server

 }

-You can also pass the list of primary keys or models to be deleted.
+A list of primary keys or models can also be passed for targeted deletion.

 using (var connection = new SqlConnection(ConnectionString))